-This course provides a systemic and functional review of human gross anatomy and systematic anatomy in order for students to expand the knowledge acquired in the following MR 2003, and is a continuation of MR 1801.
-This is a capstone course focusing on the synthesis of professional knowledge, skills, and attitudes in preparation for certification examination and lifelong learning.
+This course provides a systemic and functional review of human gross anatomy and Magnetic Resonance Imaging principles in preparation for certification examination and lifelong learning, and is a continuation of MR 1801.
 This course will primarily focus on the clinical practice.